-Implementing these changes and embedding new ways of working will be a continual process over the current financial year and will build on the existing work of the transformation programme, recognising the continued tough financial challenge, not least the recent impact of Covid-19.
+A significant restructure was implemented in 2021 and these changes are currently being embedded.
+New ways of working will be a continual process over the current financial year and will build on the existing work of the transformation programme, recognising the continued tough financial challenge, not least the recent impact of Covid-19 and significant legislative changes.